isomerpages/govtech-gobusiness/_FAQ/1a-general.md

 Please suspend your business operations until you have received the official email notification of approval.

 #### **6. I am unable to find the status of my application for General Exemption on covid.gobusiness.gov.sg.
 What should I do?**
+Please allow at least 2-3 days for your application to be processed.

 If you are still unable to view your application status after 3 days, please write to mti_email@mti.gov.sg with your company name, UEN and the reference number for your application.

 #### **7. I am self employed / own a business with multiple entities.
 Do I need to submit my applications individually or will one application cover all my businesses?**
 You will need to submit one application for each registered business.
 One application per UEN number.